 Trusts in Madeira

-Trusts in Madeira (an autonomous region in Portugal) have a special status because there is regulation in this case, namely the international legislation.
+Trusts in Madeira (an autonomous region in Portugal) have a special status because there is regulation in this case, namely, the international legislation.
 Thus, trust in Madeira impedes very little with Portuguese legislation, so they are detached from this point of view.
 Here is what you need to know about trusts in Madeira:

-- According to the Decree-Law that allows creation of trusts in Madeira, the settlor can designate the foreign law that regulates the respective trust.
+- According to the Decree-Law that allows the creation of trusts in Madeira, the settlor can designate the foreign law that regulates the respective trust.
 On the other hand, it is possible to replace the selected law at any time during the existence of the respective trust in Madeira, the autonomous region of Portugal.

 - Trusts in Madeira are exempt from taxes on dividends received from royalties, shares, and interest on deposits.